 With Mann on board, Iowa State appeared in the Associated Press’ Top-25 poll for the first time since 2005 and defeated two top-10 teams (Kansas and Baylor) in 2012.
 The Cyclones also had four players earn all-conference recognition, including Royce White, who was All-Big 12 First-Team, honorable mention All-American and the Basketball Times’ National Newcomer of the Year.
 White was the 16th pick in the 2012 NBA Draft.

-In his three years at Iowa State, Mann has helped tutor 10 all-conference players and mentored the 2014 Big 12 Player of the Year (Ejim) as well as the last three Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn; 2014-Kane).
+In his four years at Iowa State, Mann has helped tutor 11 all-conference players and mentored the 2014 Big 12 Player of the Year (Ejim) as well as the three Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn; 2014-Kane) and the 2015 Big 12 Defensive Player of the Year (McKay).

 Coach Hoiberg appointed Mann as the lead defensive coach at Iowa State which fits well with his high energy and substance over style approach.
 Mann believes in hard work and holding players accountable on the court and in the classroom.

-Sherron Dorsey-Walker (Detroit Pershing) was rated No. 125 in the Rivals.com rankings and listed as the second-best player out of Michigan in the Class of 2012.
-Morris (Flint Beecher), who dished out 134 dimes as a freshman to go along with 6.8 points, is one of Mann’s prize recruits.
+Mann, who is the only full-time assistant to be on Hoiberg's staff in the last four record-setting seasons, has added to the Michigan-to-Iowa State pipeline.
+He recruited Morris (Flint Beecher), who has dished out 310 dimes and swiped 110 steals in two seasons is one of Mann’s prize recruits.
 Morris was named Michigan’s Mr. Basketball in 2013 and was a consensus top-100 national recruit in the class of 2013.

 With three of ISU’s top four scorers in school history hailing from Michigan (Jeff Grayer, Barry Stevens and Victor Alexander), Coach Mann has been instrumental in tapping back into that fertile recruiting ground.

-Mann has 13 years of experience as an assistant coach at the Division I level and has qualified for NCAA Tournament play at all four of his assistant coaching stops.
+Mann has 14 years of experience as an assistant coach at the Division I level and has qualified for NCAA Tournament play at all four of his assistant coaching stops.
+He has won five championships at four different schools and has averaged better than 20 wins as an assistant coach.

 Prior to his arrival at Iowa State, Mann spent three years at Dayton where he helped lead the Flyers to three-straight postseason berths.